 Two wires can be utilized between the indoor and outdoor units.
 For this wiring scheme, only the data lines, 1 and 2, are needed required between the indoor and outdoor units.
-A 40VA, 208/230 VAC to 24VAC transformer must be installed in the outdoor unit to provide 24VAC power to the outdoor unit's electronic control.
+A 40VA, 208/ 230 VAC to 24VAC transformer must be installed in the outdoor unit to provide 24VAC power to the outdoor unit's electronic control.
 See the instruction manual provided with the thermostat for wiring instructions.

-NOTE: Use of a transformer is recommended if installing a dual fuel/fossil fuel system.
+NOTE: Use of a transformer is recommended if installing a dual fuel/fossil fuel system or anytime a CTK03/4 is used with a non-inverter split unit.
 Failure to use the transformer in the outdoor unit could result in over loading of the furnace transformer.